HandOfGod94/jacoco-cov-badge-maven-plugin/CONTRIBUTING.md

 task-11/add-more-docs
 ```

-Make sure you are using correct `id` for the issue.
+Make sure you are using correct `id` for the issue, and you are creating it from correct release branch.
+Current development will happen on `master` branch.
+Patch and feature porting to previous version will be on `release-x.y.z` version.
+* **x**: Major version
+* **y**: Minvor version
+* **z**: Patch version

+This means, if you are fixing a bug for `v1.0.0` then you have to create branch from `release-1.0.x`.
+If you are creating feature for current release then the branch should be created from `master`.

 ## Commit Message Conventions
 Commit message also follows similar conventions of using a fix prefix based on the type.